warningcountryNLDNLCIUS (Netherlands)

 Invoice will be rejected by Dutch validation.
 Dutch buyers must use KVK or OIN scheme.

-NL-R-005 is a soft failure.
-The invoice may pass initial validation, but the non-compliant field can cause issues at the receiving end — tax authorities may flag it during audits, buyer ERP systems may fail to process it, or VAT reconciliation may produce mismatches.
-Fixing warnings before they accumulate prevents larger compliance gaps.
+NL-R-005 is a soft failure that can cause issues at the receiving end — tax audits, ERP processing, or VAT reconciliation mismatches.

 Invoice Navigator can automatically correct this error in your pipeline.
 The fix is applied with full audit evidence, so your compliance trail remains intact.